sky-truong/TicTacToeMiniMax/README.md

 # TicTacToeMiniMax
-Tic Tac Toe game with MiniMax AI
+Tic Tac Toe game with and AI on MiniMax algorithm.
 The game is based on freeCodeCamp.org tutorial on YouTube.